darrenks/atlas/docs/vectorization.md

     ──────────────────────────────────
     3 6

-Automatic vectorization can work non scalar arguments as well.
+Automatic vectorization can work on non scalar arguments as well.

     "1 2 3","4 5" read show
     ──────────────────────────────────